Utkarsh-cod/Spring-Core/README.md

 ---

-> This repository will continue to grow as I explore more Spring Core concepts and build additional learning projects.

-⭐ Feel free to explore the projects and share your feedback!
+## 🎯 Purpose

+The primary objective of this repository is to strengthen my understanding of Spring Core concepts by implementing them through small, hands-on projects before moving on to larger Spring Boot applications.

+---

+⭐ More Spring Core projects will be added as I continue my learning journey.